TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 ## Rockstars solution to an offline game launch

 How Rockstars offline authentication works is quite simple.
 If you have internet and launch the game, Rockstar gets your `entitlement token` (verifying you own GTA and are eligible to play it) from Rockstar servers.
-It then takes one of three Routes, generates your `machine hash` (something unique to your computer and your computer only) and decrypts your aforementioned `entitlement token` and saves it into a file called cfg.dat.
+It then takes one of three Routes, generates your `machine hash` (something unique to your computer and your computer only) and encrypts (using your machine hash) your aforementioned `entitlement token` and saves it into a file called cfg.dat.

 Up-to-date online GTA, generating cfg.dat: